Learners are asked to view and complete the Asynchronous Modules prior to attending the Live Sessions for this course.

 Credit must be claimed by September 1, 2024.

-After evaluating the program, participants will be provided with an opportunity to claim hours of participation and print an official CME certificate (physicians) or certificate of participation (non-physicians) showing the event date and hours earned.
+Participants who wish to earn AMA PRA Category 1 Credit™ may do so after completing all sections of the course including the evaluation.
+After evaluating the program, course participants will be provided with an opportunity to claim hours of participation and print an official CME certificate (physicians) or certificate of participation (non-physicians) showing the completion date and hours earned.

 Continuing Education Credit

-The APA designates this enduring CME activity for a maximum of 4.00 AMA PRA Category 1 Credits™.
+The APA designates this live activity for a maximum of 4 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Faculty and Planner Disclosures